explaingit

 TLDR

-A curated list of React libraries, tools, tutorials, and resources organized by category to help developers navigate the React ecosystem.
+A community-curated list of the best React libraries, tools, tutorials, and resources organized by category, a single reference to navigate the entire React ecosystem.

 Mindmap